 Performance of the air cooled condensing unit located inside of the compressor machine compartment of your new model, depends exclusively upon the amount of air passing through the condenser fins.
 Your refrigerator or freezer will run more efficiently, consume less current, and provide a maximum of trouble-free service throughout its lifetime if the condenser is kept clean and an adequate supply of clean, cool air is provided at all times.
-Periodically (at least once a month) inspect the condenser coil, which is located directly behind the front grill, to check for debris or blockage (see Figure 11 & 11A).
+Periodically (at least once a month) inspect the condenser coil, which is located directly behind the rear panel grill, to check for debris or blockage (see Figure 13).

-If the condenser coil is dirty or blocked, disconnect the cabinet power supply and using a stiff brush, wipe away any dirt from the condenser fins until the condenser is clear of any debris.
+If the condenser coil is dirty or blocked, disconnect the power supply to your model and using a stiff brush, brush the dirt from the condenser fins until the condenser is clear from any debris.
 Using a vacuum cleaner with a brush attachment may aid in this cleaning process.
 After cleaning, restore electrical service to your model.